Ophiase/kafka-mlops-agent-pipeline/infra/k8s/README.md

 Docker Compose is great for local development and testing, but Kubernetes provides a more robust and scalable environment for deploying applications.

+Currently there is only the dashboard service deployed, we will add the other services in the future.

 ## Setup Instructions

 Requirements